Updated July 25, 2023

 - Marginal Product = 2.5 pieces per man hour

-Therefore, ERT Ltd.’s marginal product is 2.5 pieces per man hour which means the addition of each unit of man hour will increase the daily production output by 2.5 pieces.
+Therefore, ERT Ltd.’s marginal product is 2.5 pieces per man hour, which means adding each unit of man hour will increase the daily production output by 2.5 pieces.

 Marginal Product Formula – Example #2